stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

 Here we used `if` and `else`.
-Some teams may prefer to avoid the symmetry of `else` to compact things a bit, or to embrace `guard` and enforce an early `return`.
-All of these statement-based solutions are verbose, though, and read differently.
+Some teams may prefer to avoid the symmetry of `else` in order to compress things a bit, or to embrace `guard` and enforce an early `return`.
+All of these statement-based solutions are verbose and read differently.
 There is no clear winner.

 To clean up this boilerplate and confusion, it's common for developers to manually define properties in order to work with expressions, instead.